martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 ## Introduction

-In this blog post, we introduce and discuss ["Equivariant Diffusion for Molecule Generation in 3D"](https://arxiv.org/abs/2203.17003) <d-cite key="hoogeboom2022equivariant"></d-cite>, which first introduced 3D molecule generation using diffusion models.
-Their Equivariant Diffusion Model (EDM) also incorporating an Equivariant Graph Neural Network (EGNN) architecture, effectively grounding the model with inductive priors about the symmetries in 3D space.
+In this blog post, we discuss the paper ["Equivariant Diffusion for Molecule Generation in 3D"](https://arxiv.org/abs/2203.17003) <d-cite key="hoogeboom2022equivariant"></d-cite>, which first introduced 3D molecule generation using diffusion models.
+Their Equivariant Diffusion Model (EDM) also incorporated an Equivariant Graph Neural Network (EGNN) architecture, effectively grounding the model with inductive priors about the symmetries in 3D space.
 EDM demonstrated strong improvement over other (non-diffusion) generative methods for molecules at the time, and inspired many subsequent works <d-cite key="anstine2023generative"></d-cite><d-cite key="corso2023diffdock"></d-cite><d-cite key="igashov2024equivariant"></d-cite><d-cite key="xu2023geometric"></d-cite>.

-Traditional diffusion is unfortunately bottle-necked by the sequential denoising process, which can be slow and computationally expensive <d-cite key="song2023consistency"></d-cite>.
+Most diffusion models are unfortunately bottle-necked by the sequential denoising process, which can be slow and computationally expensive <d-cite key="song2023consistency"></d-cite>.
 Hence, we also introduce ["Consistency Models"](https://arxiv.org/abs/2303.01469) <d-cite key="song2023consistency"></d-cite>
-and aim to demonstrate that an EDM can be trained significantly faster in this framework, enabling it to generate samples with as little as a single step.
+and demonstrate that an EDM can generate samples up to _24x faster_ in this paradigm with as little as a single step.

 <!---
 Using Consistency Models can be a step towards enabling much larger GNN backbones, eventually observing